Brightspace/Extensibility-Samples/docs/authentication.md

     ```

 ## OAuth 2.0
-The code for the ID/Key Authentication can be found in the [server.js](../server.js) file.
+The code for the OAuth 2.0 implementation can be found in the [oauth.js](../src/authorization/oauth.js) file.
 Out of the box there are many supported OAuth 2.0 libraries that you can use in order to make your authenticated requests and support you through the authentication workflow.
 One thing to keep in mind is that OAuth 2.0 requires the calling application to be granted ```scopes``` that represent what routes the OAuth client can execute.

 Currently for the samples the following scopes:
 * ```core:*:*```